ALFALFAsurvey/ALFALFA_Legacy/README.md

 python download_example_data.py
 ```

-This script will automatically download a tar file (approximately 1.5 GB) contain a grid and extract it into a new directory where the notebooks expect to find the data.
+This script will automatically download a tar file (approximately 1.5 GB) containing a grid and extract it into a new directory where the notebooks expect to find the data.

 ## Launching a notebook